Climate change

 Is climate change really happening?

 Yes, climate change is real.
-The scientific evidence is unequivocal.
-According to the Intergovernmental Panel on Climate Change (IPCC) Report, 2007 most of the observed increase in globally averaged temperatures since the mid-twentieth century is very like due to the observed increase in anthropogenic greenhouse concentrations (very likely equates to 90% probability in this context).
-If these emissions are not reduced they will have potentially catastrophic, worldwide effects.
+According to AR5, the Fifth Assessment Report from the Intergovernmental Panel on Climate Change (IPCC), released in September 2013, warming of the climate system is unequivocal.
+If emissions are not reduced they will have potentially catastrophic, worldwide effects.

 Go to Top